tarsius/emacsair.me/_posts/2016-05-17-assimilate-emacs-packages-as-git-submodules.md

 Borg could be used to create a "starter-git" (typo intended) of sorts, i.e. "the Emacs collective".
 Configuration sets, what Spacemacs for example calls "layers", could be provided as branches.
-But that has to wait until the above issue has been fully addressed.
+But that has to wait until the above issue has been fully addressed. [*Update:*
+Even though those issues have not been fully addressed yet, I have created such a starter-git, named [`emacs.g`].]

 [20160416]:       /2016/04/16/re-introducing-the-emacsmirror